Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Data

 The number of time series for each frequency and application field was determined mainly based on the importance for organizations in terms of operational, tactical, and strategic planning and forecasting.
 For example, creating monthly and quarterly forecasts is more often required in business and economic forecasting than hourly or yearly forecasts.
 Moreover, micro and financial data are more frequently used than demographic data \citep{Makridakis2020, Spiliotis2020}.

 In order to evaluate the forecast accuracy of the proposed ESN, only monthly and quarterly time series across all application fields were considered.
 Some of the time series in the M4 dataset are very long, with more than 200 years of history.
 While some applications, such as macroeconomic forecasting, have access to extensive historical data, other applications, like business planning and forecasting, typically rely on a few years of historical data, if any.
 For example, changes in business operations, such as structural or organizational changes within a company, can render older data less applicable.
-Additionally, the introduction of new products forces demand planners to rely on less historical data.
 This distinction ensures that our approach remains relevant and applicable to a broad range of real-world scenarios, where only shorter time series are available.
-Therefore, only those time series with a history of 20 years or less were considered, i.e., at most, 240 observations for monthly and 80 observations for the quarterly time series.
+Therefore, only time series with at most 20 years of history were retained, corresponding to no more than 240 monthly or 80 quarterly observations.

-Given this requirement, from the available 48,000 monthly and 24,000 quarterly time series, 28,820 monthly and 10,950 quarterly time series remain in the total dataset.
-To enable both systematic model development and robust forecast accuracy evaluation, two separate subsets of the data have been created through random sampling from the full M4 collection.

-The first subset, referred to as the \textit{Parameter} dataset, serves as the basis for exploring and tuning the ESN's hyperparameters.
-This dataset contains 2,400 monthly and 1,200 quarterly time series that are used for a comprehensive hyperparameter sweep, testing key ESN design variables such as the leakage rate, spectral radius, and other hyperparameters that influence the model dynamics.
-The purpose of this dataset is to identify appropriate parameter configurations that yield stable and accurate forecasting performance across different time series characteristics.

-The second subset, termed the \textit{Forecast} dataset, is designed for evaluating the predictive performance of the optimized ESN model.
-It contains the same number of series (2,400 monthly and 1,200 quarterly) and is sampled randomly and independently from the M4 dataset after excluding all time series used in the \textit{Parameter} dataset.
-This ensures that the \textit{Forecast} dataset is disjoint from the \textit{Parameter} dataset and therefore consists entirely of previously unseen time series for evaluation.
-The \textit{Forecast} dataset is used to benchmark ESN forecasts against standard forecasting methods.
+Given this restriction, 28,820 monthly and 10,950 quarterly time series remain from the available 48,000 monthly and 24,000 quarterly series.
+From this filtered collection, two disjoint subsets are constructed by random sampling.
+The first subset, referred to as the \textit{Parameter} dataset, contains 2,400 monthly and 1,200 quarterly time series and is used for the systematic analysis of ESN hyperparameters and model configurations, including leakage rate, spectral radius, reservoir size, and the information criterion used for regularization selection.
+The second subset, referred to as the \textit{Forecast} dataset, contains the same number of time series and is sampled independently after excluding all series used in the \textit{Parameter} dataset.
+It is reserved for out-of-sample evaluation and benchmarking against standard forecasting methods.